smythp/foundations-data-science/README.md

 In this course, you'll be evaluated on your course contribution, notes taken in a lab journal, a take-home midterm, and a final project.

-    • Course Contribution: 15%
+    • Course Contribution: 25%
-    • Lab Journal: 15%
+    • Notebook and Python dry run: 5%
     • Assignment #1 (Data Discovery): 10%
     • Assignment #2 (Viewing and Manipulating Data): 10%
     • Midterm Exam (Data Investigation): 20%
     • Assignment #3 (Data Response OR Technical Tutorial): 10%
     • Final Project (White Paper): 20%
+    • (Bonus) Lab Journal : 5%

 ## Class Contribution

 This portion of your grade is based on your participation in weekly discussions and technical work performed during class.
+If you need to miss class, please email or speak with me beforehand.
+After three absences, you will receive a significant penalty to the course contribution grade, which can make it difficult to receive a good or passing grade in the course.
+Unexcused absences will also be reflected in your course contribution grade.

 ## Lab Journal

+The lab journal is a bonus exercise worth an additional 5%.
+If you choose not to write a lab journal, you will not be penalized in the course grade.

-Your personal lab journal is an honest reflection of your own individual technical study.
+If you choose to create one, your personal lab journal is an honest reflection of your own individual technical study.
 Every week, you will write the amount of time you spent on technical learning and experimentation and thoughts on your progress.
 The journal is intended as a mechanism to provide credit to you for time-consuming technical work, as well as to allow you to calibrate your habits and find out what approaches to study are most effective for you.
 To encourage the honesty needed for the journal to be useful, you may take two health weeks where you record no entries.
 Your lab journal can be kept on Google Docs or on GitHub.

 ## Assignment Descriptions

+Notebooks and PDFs for assignments #1, #2, and #3 are viewable in the [assignments folder](https://github.com/smythp/foundations-data-science/tree/master/assignments) in this repository.
+The midterm and final project descriptions will be made available on Blackboard.

+### Notebook and Python Dry Run

+A first pre-assignment will check that you can use a Jupyter notebook and write fundamental Python expressions.

 ### Assignment #1 (Data Discovery)